 (1900 Times Atlas of the World)

-1204: Andro falls into the hands of Venice: it is ruled by several Venetian families (Dandolo, Ghisi, Zeno) under the tutelage of the Duchy of the Archipelago, established by Marco Sanudo in Nasso.
+1204: Andro is assigned to several Venetian families (Dandolo, Ghisi, Zeno) under the tutelage of the Duchy of the Archipelago, established by Marco Sanudo in Nasso.

 1440: Andro is acquired by Domenico Sommaripa (or Sommariva): his family will rule the island until 1566.

-1537: Khayr al Din, corsair and admiral of the Turkish fleet, seizes Andro, but it is returned to the Sommaripa who accept the tutelage of the Ottoman Sultan
+1537: Hayreddin Barbarossa, corsair and Ottoman admiral, seizes Andro, but it is returned to the Sommaripa who accept the tutelage of the Sultan

 View of the town

 The town is highly picturesque: old houses of all colours

 are built on a narrow rock which juts out into the sea,

 and on an island rock connected with this tongue of